microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/DEPLOYMENTCONFIGGUIDE.md

 # Configuration and Data Deployment in Pipelines

-The ALM Accelerator uses JSON formatted variables for updating **connection references, environment variables, setting permissions for AAD Groups and Dataverse teams** as well as **sharing Canvas Apps and updating ownership of solution components** such as Power Automate flows.
+The ALM Accelerator uses json formatted files for updating **connection references, environment variables, setting permissions for AAD Groups and Dataverse teams** as well as **sharing Canvas Apps and updating ownership of solution components** such as Power Automate flows.
 The instructions below are **optional** and depend on what type of components your solution pipelines deploy.
-For instance, if your solutions only contain Dataverse Tables, Columns and Model Driven Apps with no per environment configuration needed then **some of these steps may not be necessary** and can be skipped.
-The following variables allow you to fully automate the deployment of your solutions and specify how to configure items that are specific to the environment to which the solution is being deployed.
+For instance, if your solutions only contain Dataverse Tables, Columns and Model Driven Apps with no per environment configuration or data needed then **some of these steps may not be necessary** and can be skipped.
+The following configuration file allow you to fully automate the deployment of your solutions and specify how to configure items that are specific to the environment to which the solution is being deployed.

+> [!NOTE] For an example of configuration and data deployment configuration see the ALMAcceleratorSampleSolution here https://github.com/microsoft/coe-starter-kit/tree/ALMAcceleratorSampleSolution/ALMAcceleratorSampleSolution/config

-## Creating a Custom Deployment Settings Json File
+## Creating a Custom Deployment Settings json File

-The deployment settings JSON file contains all of the configuration settings required to automate the deployment of your solution.
+The deployment settings json file contains all of the configuration settings required to automate the deployment of your solution.
 The following is a sample of a custom deployment settings json file which will provide your pipelines with the necessary information required to configure a solution after it's been deployed to an environment.

 ```
 {